Student Life and Leadership

-Federal Work Study Job Opportunities:
+Federal Work-Study Job Opportunities:

-Off-Campus Student Job Opportunities:
+Off-Campus Job Opportunities:

-Please visit the Student Affairs website.
+Please visit the Student Life and Leadership Website.

 On-Campus Student Job Opportunities:

 Positions listed below have specific application instructions, which may vary by department.
 Please complete the Short-term and Student Application and follow instructions listed to apply for positions of your interest.

 Hours per week: Varies each semester; not to exceed 20 hours per week